bisheshk/ligra/README.md

 $ numactl -i all ./BFS -s <input file>
 ```

-Running code on compressed graphs (Ligra+)
+Running code on compressed graphs (LOUD Ligra+)
 -----------
-When using Ligra+, graphs must first be compressed using the encoder
+When using LOUD Ligra+, graphs must first be compressed using the encoder
 program provided.
 The encoder program takes as input a file in the
 format described in the next section, as well as an output file
 name.
 For symmetric graphs, the flag "-s" should be passed before the